-Cambridge.-The general board of studies will shortly proceed to make the following appointments:-(1) A reader in zoology, in succession to Mr. Bateson; stipend, 100l. a year.
+CAMBRIDGE.-The general board of studies will shortly proceed to make the following appointments :-(1) A reader in zoology, in succession to Mr. Bateson; stipend, 100l. a year.
 (2) A reader in metallurgy; the stipend is the net income arising from the benefaction of 10,000l. given for this purpose by the Goldsmiths' Company.
 (3) A lecturer in economics, in succession to Prof. Pigou; stipend, 100l. a year.
 (4) A lecturer in historical and economic geography; stipend, 150l. a year.
-(5) A Royal Geographical Society lecturer in regional and physical geography; stipend, 150l. a year.
-(6) A Royal Geographical Society lecturer in surveying and cartography; stipend, 50l. a year.
-Candidates are requested to send their applications to the Vice-Chancellor, with testimonials if they think fit on or before July 28.
+(5) A Royal Geographical Society lecturer in regional and physical geographical Society lecturer in surveying and cartography; stipend, 50l. a year.
+Candidates are requested to send their applications to the Vice-Chancellor, with testimonials if they think fit, on or before July 28.
+The electors to the Frank Smart studentship in botany